canarieids/Zeek-Ubuntu-22.04/README.md

 usermod -a -G zeek zeek
 ```

-## 3.8.
+## 3.9.
 Repositories

 >We need to add the Zeek repositories to your Ubuntu installation in order to receive the latest version and updates.
 In the below example, substitute the '22.04' for your version of Ubuntu.

-1. (Root) Execute the following commands to add required respositories:
+>(Root) Execute the following commands to add required respositories:
 ```
 echo 'deb http://download.opensuse.org/repositories/security:/zeek/xUbuntu_22.04/ /' | sudo tee /etc/apt/sources.list.d/security:zeek.list
 ```